 - Be really clear on your intention.
 Tell people where you want to go and why.
 Keep the conversation going by being open about the gaps and exactly what more needs to be done.

 - Empower others to help in your cause.
 Engagement and involvement are the biggest drivers to help with any cause.

 We all have blind spots.
 It’s human nature to make our minds up without thinking.
 You cannot claim you are not discriminating if levels of representation and the lived experience of your people are telling you something else.
 Unearth and look at your blind spots.
 Be open to the possibility you are missing something.

 I like to believe I am a “woke” individual, but when I completed an exercise about the diversity of my network, it was clear that my inner circle was not diverse at all.
 Look at your own network and expand and diversify where you can to learn more and up-end some of those unconscious biases.

 Examine your beliefs.
 Do you really believe everyone is equally valuable?
-Do you truly understand why diversity is so crucial to the success of your society or your business?
+Do you genuinely understand why diversity is so crucial to the success of your society or your business?
 Are you able to break down ego-based fears about particular people based on their characteristics?
 It will be work in progress, as it is for us all.
-However, you need to be clear about your own biases and prejudices and get rid of them.
+However, you need to be clear about your own biases and prejudices and get rid of them

 4. Create a zero-tolerance culture for acts of inequality

 We will only stamp out inequality if we operate a system of zero tolerance of lack of equality in our behaviours and cultures.
 Creating a system of zero-tolerance which is fair to everyone isn’t always easy.